 Please note that failure to adhere to the advice given above may result in any subsequent claims being invalid.
 Call-out charges may also apply if FP McCann’s technical personnel have to attend on site.

-Failure to successfully pass an air test does not prohibit the acceptance of pipeline if a successful water test can be obtained in accordance with BS EN 1610.
+Failure to successfully pass an air test does not prohibit the acceptance of the pipeline if a successful water test can be obtained in accordance with BS EN 1610.